mkoslacz/minimal-mistakes/_posts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 # But wait...

 All of the iOS developers are happy now and they've just started reading various articles about iOS VIPER implementation, as there are [plenty of them][googleiOSViper].
 You, iOS fellas, can stop reading right now as you have lots articles to read about that (but remember about the fact that work at open-sourcing Moviper for iOS is in progress ;) ).
-On the other hand, Android developers got somehow confused, as searching for the ["Android VIPER architecture"][googleAndroidViper] gives some appropriate results, but there isn't even a full page of Google results.
+On the other hand, Android developers got somehow confused, as searching for the ["Android VIPER architecture"][googleAndroidViper] gives some appropriate results, but there isn't even a full page of it.
 Let's review what do we have here:

 * Lyubomir Ganev [series of posts](http://luboganev.github.io/blog/clean-architecture-pt1/) and a [related sample](https://github.com/luboganev/Carbrands)
 * Richa Khandelwal [post on a Realm blog](https://realm.io/news/360andev-richa-khandelwal-effective-android-architecture-patterns-java/) and a [related sample](https://github.com/richk/CourseraDemoApp)